Updated August 26, 2015.

 Eating in Tarapoto

-Budget backpackers will find plenty of cheap set-lunch menús in Tarapoto, but standards vary greatly.
+Budget backpackers will find plenty of cheap set-lunch menús and some excellent street grills in Tarapoto, but standards vary greatly.
 For a more reliable but more expensive feast, try one of the following:

 Real Grill – A tediously obvious choice right on the main square, Real Grill is nonetheless a good place to sit and watch the world go by.
 Food and service can be hit and miss, but the general standard is okay (the pork, at times, is exceptional – and the salads are immense).
-They also make good Pisco sours (Plaza de Armas a.k.a Plaza Mayor 237).
+They also make good pisco sours (Plaza de Armas 237).

 Drinking and Dancing in Tarapoto

-Tarapoto’s town centre is short on options for weekend revelry.
-The Stonewasi bar (Lamas 222), a few blocks up from the main square, is a popular and reasonably trendy place to kick start your night, but later on you should think about taking a mototaxi down to the Morales district.
+Later on you should think about taking a mototaxi down to the Morales district.
 Here lies disco-central, with a number of big and boisterous venues lining the side of the road.
 The Anaconda Discoteck (Jr. San Martin 580; anaconda.com.pe) is a good option with a mixed crowd and a lively atmosphere.
-If Anaconda doesn’t look too hot, check out the nearby Macumba Latin Grill (grill by day, classy dancing joint by night).
-The Bunker and Estación discos are also on hand – take your pick.
+If Anaconda doesn’t look too hot, check out the nearby Macumba Latin Grill (grill by day, classy dancing joint by night), The Bunker, Estación or one of the other large discos along this strip.

 Tarapoto Hotels and Hostels